Cash-for-Honours scandal: Chai Patel

 On 8 March 2006, Chai Patel, director of the Priory healthcare group, who had donated £100,000 to the Labour Party complained that he was being rejected by the Commission.
 He said "It is a fact that I have donated, but what is being implicated is that I would be rewarded with a peerage.
 I have never asked for any favour for the money that I have donated.
 My children suggested that if I had not given this money, I would not be seen in this light.
 But I happen to support this Government.
 I gave money to the party because I happen to believe in what it stands for.
 I can't change what has happened."
 Patel stated that he had asked a Queen's Counsel for advice on whether his human rights were being abused by the Commission.

 On 29 March 2006, Patel withdrew his name from the list of nominees for a peerage.
 He said that at no time did he have any expectation of a reward nor had he been offered anything in return, yet on a BBC Today programme he expressed the view that he wanted to serve in the Upper House (the Lords) as he felt that his life experience ensured that he could make a valuable contribution there.
 He has also stated in a letter to the House of Lords Appointments Commission that "I feel that, given my accumulated experience and deep sense of public service, as well as being able to devote the time to undertake the responsibility effectively, I would be able to make a contribution to the parliamentary process."

-1997 Labour Party commitments

-The 1997 General Election Labour Party manifesto was entitled "new Labour because Britain deserves better".
-In the section headed "We will clean up politics", the text pointed to the debasing of democracy through Conservative MPs who had taken cash for asking questions in the House of Commons.
-A pledge was made to the "reform of party funding to end sleaze" with the commitment to a law to require all parties to declare the source of all donations above a minimum figure, which Labour already did voluntarily.
-Foreign funding would be banned.
-These commitments were delivered in 2000 with the Political Parties, Elections and Referendums Act 2000.

-It also described the need to reform the House of Lords which would end the right by law of hereditary peers to sit and vote in the House of Lords.
-This commitment was delivered in 1999 with the House of Lords Act 1999.
-In relation to the system of appointment of life peers Labour's stated objective was to ensure that over time party appointees as life peers would more accurately reflect the proportion of votes cast at the previous general election, a commitment that has since been altered so that the two main parties in the House of Lords should instead have approximately equal strength.